mitzey234/NotVeryLocalAdmin/README.md

 loggingMaxSize: Should be a string that tells the log rotation to rotate log files when they reach a certain size, example: "20m" is 20MB.
 Use 'k', 'm', or 'g' for this value.

 memoryChecker: Should be a Boolean value, which controls whether or not to preform memory usage checking

+respawnOnFullRestart: Should be a Boolean value, can be null, controls whether or not to respawn the NVLA process when fully restarting the program (this is used when you use the fullr or ffullr commands, before the program quits it will spawn a process of itself then exit).
+It is recommended to only use this if you don't have any kind of watchdog watching this process, note that you likely will lose control of the console entirely after a restart, so its best to not use this.

 restartRate: Should be a string with a number and time suffix of either m (minutes), h (hours), d (days), mon (mons), or for some reason y (years).
 Should look something like "5h" for 5 hours.
 It DOES NOT support combining stuff like "5h2m".
 This will restart your servers every x amount of time gracefully, it will override the daily scheduled restart.
 This timer is based on the moment NVLA started, NOT the moment individual servers started.
 This can be set to Boolean false to disable it.